 - If employees are exposed to noise above 90 dBA averaged over the work shift, implement engineering or administrative controls.
-See How can noise be eliminated from the workplace?
-(L&I) and Reducing Hazards from Noise (OSHA).
+See the L&I Hearing Loss Prevention (Noise) webpage and Reducing Hazards from Noise (OSHA).

 - Ensure individuals exposed to noise levels at or above 85 dBA averaged over an 8-hour work shift are enrolled in the Hearing Loss Prevention Program, receive training and medical surveillance.

 - Ensure employees are provided with baseline and annual audiometric exams at the UW Speech and Hearing Clinic, or equivalent, through EH&S.